bell-harmo/pod/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FPiLLLaa%2Fhit-counter)](https://hits.seeyoufarm.com)
 # Preview

  ### This is DC POD gallary Filter for Everyone and Korean.
 It has special character for several things.
+ ### This filter is proven by Korean Gamer and Relic user!!
+All valuable items are able!!!

  1. Large Charm is disabled. you can turn on that by after deletion "//"
  2. All items(Misc, Armor and weapon) are shown until LV60(Or Portion LV30)